drovp/rename/README.md

 ---

-Move file into your platform's pictures directory, ensuring no conflicts by prepending it's original directory location to the moved file name:
+Move file into your platform's pictures folder, ensuring no conflicts by prepending it's original location to the file name:

 ```
 ${pictures}/${path.replace(/[\\\/\:]+/g, '-')}